siwooparkintel/PNP.parseCSV/ParseAll/ParseAll.md

 # ParseAll.py :
-This is developed to parse and summarize all ETL/Power/Socwatch/PCIe_Only data into one excel, to help the data selection process.
-Power comes first, if the power data collected with Socwatch or PCIe_only Socwatch, they will be parsed and presented in one column. currently ETL is not being post-processed.
+This is developed to parse and summarize all ETL/Power/Socwatch/PCIe_Only data into one Excel file to help with the data selection process.
+Power comes first; if the power data is collected with Socwatch or PCIe-only Socwatch, they will be parsed and presented in one column.
+Currently, ETL is not being post-processed.